Kayarchy - the sea kayaker's online handbook and reference

 Introduction

 Let's say that your trip has just gone very wrong, so wrong that you can't get your group to safety.
-Before you set off your left details of your trip with a friend.
+Before you set off you left details of your trip with a friend.
 Nobody will really worry about you until well after dark, which is probably too late for the Coast Guard to co-ordinate an effective search.
 In a wilderness area it may be several days before a search begins.
 Can you speed it up?

 VHF radio